uwdata/boba/tutorial/simple.md

 ```
 As you can see, this alternative requires a few lines to implement; it is no
 longer a straightforward value substitution.
 You can of course write the entire
-block of code as a string into the decision array, but it will be really
+block of code as a string into the options array, but it will be really
 cumbersome.

 You might instead consider using code blocks.
 Instead of a
 linear flow from start to end, your code can consist of blocks, similar to
 cells in Jupyter notebook or R markdown.
 To specify a code block, simply insert
-a comment line that looks like `# --- (ID) option` immediately
+a comment line with the syntax `# --- (ID) option` immediately
 before the starting line of the block.
 The lines of code between this
 declaration and the next (or the end of file) is a block
 named `ID`.
 We will go ahead and insert three such comments into